What is an HO-5 insurance policy?

 Insurers allow you to select the amount of personal property coverage you need.
 But most standard homeowners policies set limits on the amount the insurer will pay for certain types of personal property.
 Here are a few examples of standard limits:

 The above limits represent default values that many insurers set for these types of property.
 Most major providers allow you to increase some limits.
 For instance, you may decide to increase the limit on jewelry from $1,500 to $2,500.
 However, for your most valuable belongings, you may need to add a valuable items rider to your HO-5 policy.

 Homeowners coverage doesn’t relieve you of the responsibility of proper home maintenance.
 If an insurance adjuster determines that a loss resulted from negligence, the carrier might deny your claim.
 For example, if you allow a water heater to leak for several months, the provider will likely deny a claim to replace rotten flooring.

 Likewise, home insurance won’t cover losses resulting from illegal activity.
-For instance, if you set your house on fire while illegally burning a pile of dead tree limbs, the insurer won’t pay the claim.
+For instance, if you set your house on fire intentionally, the insurer won’t pay the claim.

 HO-5 policies usually won’t cover certain types of personal property, including: